Michal Makovský

 Michal Makovský (born 6 April 1976) is a former motorcycle speedway rider from the Czech Republic.
-He earned 3 international caps for the Czech Republic national speedway team.
+He earned three international caps for the Czech Republic national speedway team.

 Career

-He started in the 2000 Speedway Grand Prix of Czech Republic and 2001 Speedway World Cup.
+Makovský started in the 2000 Speedway Grand Prix of Czech Republic and 2001 Speedway World Cup.

 In 2001, Makovský re-signed for Berwick Bandits along with fellow Czechs Josef Franc and Adrian Rymel.
 He rode for Berwick for ten years between 2000 and 2010.
 In 2002, he was part of the Berwick four that won the Premier League Four-Team Championship, which was held on 21 July 2002, at Brandon Stadium.